austinkeller/dotfiles/README.md

 ## nix

-Package management is done using Nix to provide a declarative, reproducible and consistent development environment.
-My setup is based on that of [checkoway](https://checkoway.net/musings/nix/).
+Package management is done using Nix via [Home Manager](https://nix-community.github.io/home-manager/).

+TODO determine if nix-update-nixpkgs is behaving more reasonably than home-manager (e.g., maybe it's better to use the nix-update-nixpkgs script to update the nix-channel, after which `home-manager switch` will work?)

-Any packages to be installed are declared in `env.nix`.
+Any packages to be installed are declared in `home.nix`.

-To install packages:
+To install packages after adding/removing from the `home.nix` file, run:

 ```
-nix-env -irf env.nix
+home-manager switch
 ```

 To update packages:

 ```
 nix-update-nixpkgs
+home-manager switch
 ```

+Packages are updated by default to use the latest stable Darwin version.
+To use the latest available version, prefix the package names in `home.nix` with `unstable.`.

 ## tmux